 The award was named for Margarine Beaman, who was the convention’s volunteer coordinator.
 It was first given in 2016 to Margarine Beaman.
 Other winners include Sally Benjamin (2017), Patti Cox (2019), Michael Smitherman (2020), and Rhonda Trott (2022).

 The Affiliate Outreach Award is based on a recommendation by an affiliate president, which recognizes a local chapter for a new outreach program.
 This program must have a measurable outcome.

 The Affiliate Outreach Award was first presented in 2000 to the Council of Citizens with Low Vision International.
 Other previous winners include the Middle Tennessee Council of the Blind (2009), ACB of Ohio-Columbus Chapter (2015), and Friends ‘n Focus-Medina (Ohio) chapter (2021).

-The Affiliate Growth Awards are based on the greatest increase in membership, as determined by the 2021-2022 membership reports.
+The Affiliate Growth Awards are based on the greatest increase in membership, as determined by the 2022-2023 membership reports.
 One award is given for the greatest percentage of growth, and another is presented to the affiliate with the largest number of new members.
-Last year’s winners are ACB Next Generation (for a 136.67% growth in membership) and Blind Information Technology Specialists (81 new members).
+The 2022 winners are the D.C.
+Council of the Blind (for a 469.56% growth in membership) and Randolph-Sheppard Vendors of America (125 new members).

 Deadlines and Questions